-This parish is to the north and east of Marlow.
-There was some activity here in the prehistoric period.
+Little Marlow parish is located to the east of Marlow town.
+The earliest evidence in the parish dates to the prehistoric period.
 A Palaeolithic handaxe was found in Well End or Bourne End gravel pit and Neolithic blades and flakes were found next to a gravel pit south of Little Marlow.
 Late Neolithic to Early Bronze Age flint flakes were found in an evaluation at Abbotsbrook, Bourne End.
 The Thames is always a good source of prehistoric finds and several were found at the Upper Thames Sailing Club in the 1890s.
 These included Neolithic flint cores, flakes, axes, and arrowhead and a scraper.
-A ring-ditch that may be the remains of a ploughed out Neolithic or Bronze Age barrow is recorded on an aerial photograph of a field near Hard-to-Find Farm.
+Ring-ditches, which may be the remains of ploughed out Neolithic or Bronze Age barrows, are recorded on aerial photographs near Hard-to-Find Farm and north of Wilton Farm.
 Other cropmarks may be prehistoric, such as the complex at Burroughs Grove and an enclosure, also near Hard-to-Find Farm, but their date is uncertain.
 Mounds in Warren Wood are also of uncertain date and function.

-Two Roman pottery sherds were found south of Little Marlow, a Roman coin has been found somewhere in the parish and several were found at Hard-to-Find Farm.
+There is limited evidence of late prehistoric or Roman activity within the parish.
 A Late Iron Age to Roman settlement made up of ditches, pits and post-holes of houses with associated pottery was found in a field north of Fern House.
+Two Roman pottery sherds were found south of Little Marlow, whilst several Roman coins were found at Hard-to-Find Farm.
 No Saxon remains have been found at all.

 Little Marlow parish comprises farmland with several different settlements.
 Many of these can be traced back to medieval times.